-Experience China firsthand, with life and study in historic and international Beijing at top-ranked Peking University (PKU).
-Choose to enroll for either a full year or spring semester and take classes alongside ambitious international and domestic students in either term.

-Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a much deeper understanding of China today.
-In the spring semester option, start or continue Chinese language study while taking a course in English on Chinese politics, society, economy, international relations, and other subjects.
-The spring program welcomes UC students at any language level, including beginners.

 Choose to come for either a full year or semester study.
 In either case, students take classes alongside ambitious international and domestic students on the lovely PKU campus.
 Applications are reviewed and final acceptance will be made by Peking University.

 - Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a deeper understanding of China and the world today.